SomeWeirdSin/SomeWeirdSin.github.io/index.md

 Updated when new material is available.

 ## Updates
+**06/06/23** Added a Job Generator as well.
+Available on the Extras page.

 **05/25/23** GoblinBright material added, including a new spell "Bullet Hell", and an Extras page, for additional resources.

 **11/20/22** Site opens.
 Enjoy.